s2quake/libplanet/tools/Libplanet.Commands.Executable/CONTRIBUTING.md

 On npm packaging
 ================

-Although *Libplanet.Tools* is a CLI program written in .NET, it's also distributed via *npm*, the popular package manager for JavaScript:
+Although *Libplanet.Commands.Executable* is a CLI program written in .NET, it's also distributed via *npm*, the popular package manager for JavaScript:
 *[@planetarium/cli]*.
 The npm package consists of three scripts: